EllisBale/movie_portal/README.md

 For this project, I researched popular cinema websites such as **Vue, Odeon and Cineworld**.
 When looking at these websites, I noticed a common trend in which all of the websites had a landing page with **hero carousel images**.
 They would include **current movies showing in cinemas** which would seem to grab a user's attention.
 It would benefit my website to have a **carousel hero images** on my landing page, as it will show the user what the website is about.
-Most of the websites I visited had a **dark theme** to it to match the **cinematic tone**, which makes it immersive.
+Most of the websites I visited had a **dark theme**, which matches the **cinematic tone** and makes it immersive.
 From this I will be using more **dark tones** for this project.

 **Websites Visited:**